scionproto/scion/doc/dev/design/NAT-address-discovery.rst

 Necessary border router and snet library modifications have been coded for three approaches proposed in the *Proposal* section:
 STUN/UDP/IP, STUN/SCION/UDP/IP, and SCMP message extension.
 It was agreed that a PR would be created for the STUN/UDP/IP variant.
-The STUN specification used is the newer specification (RFC5389).
+The STUN specification used is the newer specification (`RFC 5389 <https://datatracker.ietf.org/doc/html/rfc5389>`_).
 Support in client libraries (PAN, JPAN) will be added subsequently.

 Client Side Considerations
 --------------------------
 - AS local traffic:
-  For communication within the same AS, the endhost should send returning packets to the underlay source address of the sender simply by reversing src/dst addresses of the underlay in addition to reversing the src/dst addresses in the SCION header.
+  For communication within the same AS, the endhost should send returning packets to the underlay source address of the sender instead of the SCION source address.
 The sending endhost would then not need to use STUN.

   Rationale: Since AS local communication does not involve a border router, it would be unclear which border router the client should choose, if it were to send a STUN request.
 The AS may be split into multiple subnets, with different border routers in each subnet.